PlainS1ght/The_Salamanca_Proyect/README.md

      corrupted during battle.
      + Each of the Playable Characters (PaC) will count with a unique combat skill tree with 15 active skills and 10 pasive skills.
-     + Through special attacks or by strong attacks of certain creatures the player can suffer the following impairment states: Broken Bone on a body part (Arm, legs, chest, spine and head), entanglement, blindness, deafening, poisoning, corruption, burning and bleading.
+     + Through special atacks or by strong atacks of certain creatures the player can suffer the following impairment states: Broken Bone on a body part (Arm, legs, chest, spine and head), entanglement, blindness, deafening, poisoning, corruption, burning and bleading.
      Save for broken spine and head most states can be: Either healed in battle with action